BOJ may extend deadline, expand loan schemes next week - sources

 Aside from asset purchases, the BOJ has several loan programmes including one that aims to encourage banks to lend more to industries with growth potential.
 Another scheme, introduced in 2012, offers cheap funds to banks that boost lending in general.

 Both schemes offer banks loans for up to four years at a 0.1 percent interest rate and were expanded in February last year.
-The balance of loans extended under the programmes exceeded 20 trillion yen (112.81 billion pounds) last year and reached nearly 25 trillion yen as of Jan.
+The balance of loans extended under the programmes exceeded 20 trillion yen ($171 billion) last year and reached nearly 25 trillion yen as of Jan.
 10.

 With the BOJ's massive bond purchases nudging yields into negative territory and crowding out investors, many BOJ officials are reluctant to expand asset purchases under QQE any time soon.